-Both kinds of titles serve the purpose of making sure all subsequent owners of a vehicle are aware of previous damage.
+Both kinds of titles serve the purpose of making sure all subsequent owners of a vehicle are aware of any previous damage.
 Therefore, it is not possible to have these titles replaced with standard ones at any point in the future.
-Doing so would make it much more difficult to determine the past history of the car.
-This is one of the reasons that rebuilt wrecks are so infrequently restored and put back on the road.

 How does a previous damage title or a salvage title affect insurance coverage?

 Although previous damage and salvage titles may seem to be a hassle, they are intended as protection for car buyers.
-Vehicles bearing such titles generally will require a larger financial investment and more care by any future owners.
+Vehicles bearing such titles generally will require a larger financial investment.
 Knowing this ahead of time is important in deciding whether or not a previously damaged car is right for you.

-If you’ve purchase a previously damaged car, you can compare car insurance rates online by entering your ZIP code now!
+If you’ve purchased a previously damaged car, you can compare car insurance rates online by entering your zip code below!